Take a 1-min quiz to get a meal & workout plan Male Female

 5. Dermatological Treatments

-It can take weeks or months to see changes in the appearance of cellulite from home remedies and lifestyle changes.
+It can take several weeks or months to see changes in the appearance of cellulite from home remedies and lifestyle changes.
 If you want to see more immediate results, several dermatological treatments can help.

 These treatments work by breaking down the fat cells that make up cellulite.

-Some of the most common treatments include (19):
+Some of the most common treatments are(22):

 • Lasers.
 Lasers are a popular cellulite treatment.
 They work by breaking down the fat cells and promoting circulation.